 - Training –Opportunities to learn about how to use SD-STARS for informing practice/decisions

-Security to protect the privacy of individuals is a high priority.
-In addition to other security measures, SD-STARS will limit what a person will be allowed to see.
-For example, a teacher will only be able to view data for the children he teaches, and a principal would be able to see children in her school.
+Security to protect the privacy of individuals’ data is a high priority.
+In addition to other security measures, SD-STARS limits what a person will be allowed to see.
+For example, a teacher only views data for the children he teaches, and a principal sees children in her school.
 This maintains compliance with the Family Educational Rights and Privacy Act (FERPA).

 The SD-STARS team provides training opportunities throughout the state, for those who wish to learn more about the system and how it can help their schools and districts aid, measure, and inform.

 Every summer, the SD-STARS team offers courses to educators interested in learning more about data use in the classroom, school and district.
 The fundamental and the advanced courses both offer graduate credits.

 Session #2: June 18, 2020

 |June 29 – August 16, 2020||Online||https://southdakota.gosignmeup.com/public/Course/browse?courseid=12849|